|Guide||♦||258 Triplogs||19 Topics|

-I almost fear giving out this great hike, but the views are spectacular and the end of the trail holds a great reward.
+I almost fear giving out this great hike, but the views are spectacular, and the end of the trail holds a great reward.
 Roger's Canyon Trail will lead you to a pristine cliff dwelling at the end of a 4-mile hike down the canyon trail.
-Part of the allure and enjoyment of this trail is just getting to the trailhead (you'll start your hike from Rogers Trough trailhead).
-Your drive in will be packed with great views of the Superstitions, the valley (well at least the east valley), some great rock formations and desert flora.
-If you're looking for a great Sunday drive to show those visitors from back east the beauty of the desert, this is a great drive in its self.
+Part of the allure and enjoyment of this trail is just getting to the trailhead (you'll start your hike from Rogers Trough Trailhead).
+Your drive in will be packed with great views of the Superstitions, the valley (well, at least the east valley), some fantastic rock formations, and desert flora.
+If you're looking for an incredible Sunday drive to show those visitors from back east the beauty of the desert, this is an excellent drive in its self.
 But the hike (over 8 miles round trip) is worth every step.

 I cannot stress enough to BRING WATER!!!
-The trail descends down the canyon to the cliff dwells for 4.1 enjoyable miles.
-But, remember that what goes down must come up (or something like that).
-And the hike out is all up hill, and you'll need your water, even if you're a seasoned hiker.
-On a recent trip one person in our party became partially dehydrated.
-Lucky for us we had all packed in plenty of water (more than one bottle per person) approximately two large canteens each.
+The trail descends the canyon to the cliff dwells for 4.1 enjoyable miles.
+But remember that what goes down must come up (or something like that).
+And the hike out is all uphill, and you'll need your water, even if you're a seasoned hiker.
+On a recent trip, one person in our party became partially dehydrated.
+Lucky for us, we had all packed in plenty of water (more than one bottle per person), approximately two large canteens each.
 The trail leaves the trailhead and travels about 1.6 miles to the junction with Reeves Ranch trailhead.
 The trails and junction are well marked.
 The trail drops into Rogers Creek and follows the creek for most of the way to the cliff dwellings.
-There is an abundance of juniper and manzanita trees along this part of the trail.
+Juniper and manzanita trees are abundant along this part of the trail.
 This means that the trail is shaded for parts of the hike, depending on the time of day.